MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Related Work

 \section{Related Work}

 \paragraph{Long-context Training System}

-To scale long-context LLM training, various parallelization strategies have been developed, including activation parallelism\cite{korthikanti2023megatron-sp}, distributed attention methods\cite{jacobs2023ulysses, liu2024ring-attention}, and offloading-based approaches\cite{luo2024minisequence}.
-Among them, Ring Attention\cite{liu2024ring-attention} offers the best scalability by distributing KV computation via P2P communication with block-wise computation.
+To scale long-context LLM training, various parallelization strategies have been developed, including activation parallelism \cite{korthikanti2023megatron-sp}, distributed attention methods \cite{jacobs2023ulysses, liu2024ring-attention}, and offloading-based approaches \cite{luo2024minisequence}.
+Among them, Ring Attention \cite{liu2024ring-attention} offers the best scalability by distributing KV computation via P2P communication with block-wise computation.
 However, it still faces two key challenges: communication overhead and worker imbalance.
-Variants such as Striped\cite{brandon2023stripe} and Zigzag Ring Attention\cite{zhuzilin2024zigzag} address imbalance, while hybrid systems~\cite{fang2024usp, gu2024loongtrain} combine the benefits of Ring Attention and Ulysses.
+Variants such as Striped \cite{brandon2023stripe} and Zigzag Ring Attention \cite{zhuzilin2024zigzag} address imbalance, while hybrid systems~\cite{fang2024usp, gu2024loongtrain} combine the benefits of Ring Attention and Ulysses.
 More recent work~\cite{ge2025bytescale, wang2025wlb, wang2025flexsp} improves scheduling for heterogeneous sequence lengths induced by sequence packing\cite{krell2021seq-packing}, and Magi-Attention\cite{magiattention2025} further boosts efficiency through fused kernels and overlapped communication.
-Despite these advancements, all existing methods rely on dense attention, with none incorporating dynamic sparse attention, a key technique for reducing computational cost at extreme sequence lengths.
+Despite these advancements, we emphasize that \method{} is \emph{orthogonal} to these dense-context system optimizations: while existing work accelerates dense attention computation and communication scheduling, our contribution addresses the distinct efficiency and load-balancing challenges that arise specifically when dynamic sparse attention is introduced into distributed long-context training.
+Combining \method{} with advances in dense-context systems remains a promising direction for future work.

 \paragraph{Scaling Context Windows of LLMs}

 Several approaches have been proposed to scale the context window of LLMs, which can be broadly categorized into three groups: 1) Staged pretraining~\cite{liu2024deepseek-v3, yang2025qwen1M, grattafiori2024llama3, gao2024prolong}, which trains the model in multiple stages using data of increasing sequence lengths; 2) Positional embedding manipulation, including extrapolation\cite{su2024rope, ding2024longrope, gao2024prolong, sun2022xPOS} and interpolation\cite{chen2023position-interpolation, peng2023yarn}, which adjust positional encodings to extend models’ sensitivity to longer inputs; 3) Length extrapolation~\cite{an2024trainingfree,jin2024llm,an2025why}, where models trained on short sequences are expected to generalize to longer contexts.